miku/metha/docs/metha.md

 OPTIONS
 -------

--base-dir *string*
+Options for the `metha-sync` command are as follows.
+Use `-h` to see flags for other commands.

+`-H` *value*
+        extra HTTP header to pass to requests (repeatable); e.g. -H "token: 123" `-base-dir` *string*
-  Base directory for harvested files (default "~/.cache/metha").
+        base dir for harvested files (default "~/.cache/metha") `-daily`
+        use daily intervals for harvesting
+`-dir`
+        show target directory
 `-format` *string*
-  Metadata format, default *oai_dc*.

-`-set` *string*
-  Set name.

-`-dir`
-  Show target directory.

-`-log` *string*
-  Log to filename, not to stderr.
+        metadata format (default "oai_dc")

-`-ignore-http-errors` *string*
+`-from` *string*
+        set the start date, format: 2006-01-02, use only if you do not want the endpoints earliest date `-hourly`
+        use hourly intervals for harvesting `-ignore-http-errors`
-  Do not stop on HTTP errors, just skip to the next interval.
+        do not stop on HTTP errors, just skip to the next interval `-list`

-`-daily`
-  Use daily intervals for harvesting.

-`-max` *int*
+        list a selection of OAI endpoints (might be outdated) `-log` *string*
+        filename to log to
+`-log-errors-to-stderr`
+        Log errors and warnings to STDERR.
+If -log or -q are not given, write full log to STDOUT `-max` *int*
-  Maximum number of token loops, default *1048576*.
+        maximum number of token loops (default 1048576) `-max-empty-responses` *int*

-`-no-intervals`
+       allow a number of empty responses before failing (default 10) `-no-intervals`
-  Harvest in one go, for funny endpoints.
+        harvest in one go, for funny endpoints
+`-q`    suppress all output
+`-rm`
+        remove all cached files before starting anew `-set` *string*
+        set name
 `-suppress-format-parameter`
-  Do not send format parameter.
+        do not send format parameter

-`-max-empty-responses`
-  Allow a number of empty responses before failing (default 10).

-`-q`
-  Be quiet.

-`-list`
-  List a selection of known OAI endpoints.

-`-rm`
-  Purge harvesting directory.

-`-v`
-  Program version.

-`-H` *header*
-  Extra header to pass to the request; syntax like curl, e.g. -H "Token: 123"
+`-until` *string*
+        set the end date, format: 2006-01-02, use only if you do not want got records till today `-v`    show version

 EXAMPLES
 --------